+Editor’s note: To be discussed whether to follow EDT or RRC_INACTIVE for resumption of DRBs.
+In this CR, RRC_INACTIVE procedure is followed.

-2. Provided that the Resume ID exists and the authentication token is successfully validated, the eNB responds with an RRCConnectionResume.
-The message includes the Next Hop Chaining Count (NCC) value which is required in order to re-establish the AS security.
+2. Provided that the Resume ID (for EPS) or I-RNTI (for 5GS) exists and the authentication token is successfully validated, the (ng-)eNB responds with an RRCConnectionResume.
+For EPS, the message includes the Next Hop Chaining Count (NCC) value which is required in order to re-establish the AS security.

-3. The UE resumes all SRBs and DRBs and re-establishes the AS security.
+3. For EPS, the UE resumes all SRBs and DRBs and re-establishes the AS security.
+For 5GS, the UE resumes all other SRBs and all DRBs.
 The UE is now in RRC_CONNECTED.

+Editor’s note: To be discussed whether to follow EDT or RRC_INACTIVE for resumption of DRBs.
+In this CR, RRC_INACTIVE procedure is followed.

-4. The UE responds with an RRCConnectionResumeComplete confirming that the RRC connection was resumed successfully, along with an uplink Buffer Status Report, and/or UL data, whenever possible, to the eNB.
+4. The UE responds with an RRCConnectionResumeComplete confirming that the RRC connection was resumed successfully, along with an uplink Buffer Status Report, and/or UL data, whenever possible, to the (ng-)eNB.

-5. The eNB initiates the S1-AP Context Resume procedure to notify the MME about the UE state change.
+5. For EPS, the eNB initiates the S1-AP Context Resume procedure to notify the MME about the UE state change.
+For 5GS, the ng-eNB initiates the NG-AP UE Context Resume procedure to notify the AMF about the UE state change.

-6. The MME requests the S-GW to activate the S1-U bearers for the UE.
+6. For EPS, the MME requests the S-GW to activate the S1-U bearers for the UE.
+For 5GS, the AMF requests the SMF to resume the PDU session and the SMF requests the UPF to establish the tunnel information for the UE.

-7. MME Acks step 5.
+7. MME/AMF Acks step 5.

-An RRC connection can also be resumed in an eNB (the new eNB) different from the one where the connection was suspended (the old eNB).
-Inter eNB connection resumption is handled using context fetching, whereby the new eNB retrieves the UE context from the old eNB over the X2 interface.
-The new eNB provides the Resume ID which is used by the old eNB to identify the UE context.
-This is illustrated in Figure 7.3a.3-3.
+An RRC connection can also be resumed in an (ng-)eNB (the new (ng-)eNB) different from the one where the connection was suspended (the old (ng-)eNB).
+Inter (ng-)eNB connection resumption is handled using context fetching, whereby the new (ng-)eNB retrieves the UE context from the old (ng-)eNB over the X2/Xn interface.
+The new (ng-)eNB provides the Resume ID (for EPS) or I-RNTI (for 5GS) which is used by the old (ng-)eNB to identify the UE context.
+This is illustrated in Figure 7.3a.3-3/7.3a.3-3a.

-Figure 7.3a.3-3: RRC Connection Resume procedure in different eNB
+Figure 7.3a.3-3: RRC Connection Resume procedure in different eNB in EPS

+Figure 7.3a.3-3a: RRC Connection Resume procedure in different ng-eNB in 5GS

-1. Same as step 1 in the intra eNB connection resumption.
+1. Same as step 1 in the intra (ng-)eNB connection resumption.

-2. The new eNB locates the old eNB using the Resume ID and retrieves the UE context by means of the X2-AP Retrieve UE Context procedure.
+2. The new (ng-)eNB locates the old (ng-)eNB using the Resume ID (for EPS) or I-RNTI (for 5GS) and retrieves the UE context by means of the X2-AP (for EPS) or Xn-AP (for 5GS) Retrieve UE Context procedure.

-3. The old eNB responds with the UE context associated with the Resume ID.
+3. The old (ng-)eNB responds with the UE context associated with the Resume ID (for EPS) or I-RNTI (for 5GS).

-4. Same as step 2 in the intra eNB connection resumption.
+4. Same as step 2 in the intra (ng-)eNB connection resumption.

-5. Same as step 3 in the intra eNB connection resumption.
+5. Same as step 3 in the intra (ng-)eNB connection resumption.

-6. Same as step 4 in the intra eNB connection resumption.
+6. Same as step 4 in the intra (ng-)eNB connection resumption.

-7. The new eNB initiates the S1-AP Path Switch procedure to establish a S1 UE associated signalling connection to the serving MME and to request the MME to resume the UE context.
+7. For EPS, the new eNB initiates the S1-AP Path Switch procedure to establish a S1 UE associated signalling connection to the serving MME and to request the MME to resume the UE context.
+For 5GS, the new ng-eNB initiates the NG-AP Path Switch procedure to establish a NG UE associated signalling connection to the serving AMF and to request the AMF to resume the UE context.